osfans/trime/README.md

 ### Prepare

+#### Requirements:

-Android SDK and Android NDK should be correctly installed and configured.
-If you are new to Android development, please install Android Studio.
+- Android SDK and Android NDK
+  * If you are new to Android development, please install [Android Studio](https://developer.android.com/studio).

-The needed version of JDK (OpenJDK) is 17 or 21.
+- JDK (OpenJDK) 17
+- Python 3 (required by OpenCC to generate dictionary text files)

 #### Prerequisites for Windows